SBB Ce 6/8 II: Body

 In contrast to the four test locomotives, the industrial bidders proposed a completely different design to SBB.
 The locomotive was to consist of two narrow, low front bodies and a body of standard width and height between them, which were connected by hinges.
 This articulation marked a departure from the test locomotives under construction with a frame or bogies, but it was known from steam locomotive designs such as the Garratt locomotives.
 Initial experiences with the test locomotive Fc 2x3/3 of the Bern-Lötschberg-Simplon Railway may have led to this decision.

-The Mechanical Part
+The mechanical part

 Chassis

 Each of the two front sections contains three drive axles coupled with coupling rods and one carriage axle in a Bissel axle.
 The middle drive axle of each section has a lateral displacement of 25 mm for better cornering characteristics.
 The carriage axles can move 83 mm to either side.
 The drive axles are cushioned by leaf springs on the frames of the front sections, with compensation levers installed between the drive axles and the adjacent carriage axle to compensate for the axle pressure.

 The units were delivered painted brown.